parttimenerd/intellij-profiler-plugin/README.md

 <!-- Plugin description -->

-A profiler plugin for JDK 11+ based on JFR and [Firefox Profiler](https://github.com/firefox-devtools/profiler)
+A profiler plugin for JDK 11+ based on JFR and [Firefox Profiler](https://github.com/firefox-devtools/profiler).

+It allows you to profile your Java application with JFR and async-profiler and view the results in IntelliJ IDEA, as well as opening JFR files.

 It is essentially a thin wrapper around the [jfrtofp-server](https://github.com/parttimenerd/jfrtofp-server) library which is a bundle of the [JFR to FirefoxProfiler converter](https://github.com/parttimenerd/jfrtofp) and a [custom firefox profiler distribution](https://github.com/parttimenerd/firefox-profiler/tree/merged) which includes many of our own PRs which are not yet upstream (and might be less stable).

+It uses [ap-loader](https://github.com/jvm-profiling-tools/ap-loader) for async-profiler integration.

 This plugin is currently in a very early stage, it might run into out of memory issues and not all expected features are implemented yet.

-But it's still better than nothing, so give it a try!
-It is the first and only open source IntelliJ profiler plugin.
+It is the first and only open source IntelliJ profiler plugin, so give it a try!

+For simplicity, no configuration of the profiling is possible.
+This might change, when the need arises.
+The plugin currently stores the gathered profile in a `profile.jfr` file in the project root.
+It uses the profiling configuration of JFR and wall clock profiling with jfrsync for async-profiler.

 <!-- Plugin description end -->